chandley/cv/README.md

 ### State Street
 **Senior Fund Manager October 2002&mdash;June 2014**

 - Managed $20bn of funds with index tracking strategies.
-Analysed risk, implemmented trades, attributed performance.
+Analysed risk, implemented trades, attributed performance.
 - Processed multiple data-feeds to manage index changes, corporate actions and voting.
-- Used database driven systems to monitor portfolio risk, model and implement trades across funds, and manage pipeline of work.
+- Used database driven systems to monitor risk, make trades, and manage pipeline of work.
+- Worked with developers to debug and add features to in-house systems
+- Implemented process improvements across the team, driving use of new software features.
+- Improved communication and balanced workflow across team.
+Managed 4 team-members directly, deputy for team of 12.
+- Trained junior members of team, developing understanding with graded complexity of work.
 - Lead fund manager for the launch of a range of European exchange traded funds.
 Developed systems and procedures for the rest of the team.
-- Improved communication and balanced workflow across team.
-Managed 4 team-members directly, deputy for team of 12.
 - Presented to clients, including systems demo.
-- Trained junior members of team, developing understanding with graded complexity of work.
-- Worked with developers to debug and add features to in-house systems
-- Implemented process improvements across the team, driving use of new software features.
 - Distributed grants to local charities, as member of foundation committee.

 ### Henderson Investments